 Basic sprucing to the property is also in order.
 Window cleaning and power washing the garage and fence will make your property shine.

 Before you’re too far into the season, have a plan for basic landscaping.
-A well-kept house and pretty front yard is appealing to prospective tenants, sets a standard for care of the space for current tenants and boosts both yours and your neighbourhood’s property values.
+A well-kept house and pretty front yard is appealing to prospective tenants, set a standard for care of the space for current tenants, and boosts both your and your neighbourhood’s property values.
 For low maintenance landscaping, consider reducing the size of your front lawn.
 Create plant beds populated by hardy perennials, or use decorative paving stone – or a combination of the two!- to create a lovely space that won’t require the same upkeep as a grass lawn that needs monthly mowing and lots and lots of water.

-As you’re preparing your garden for spring, and assuming you’re reasonably sure you’re leaving sub zero temperatures behind, now’s the time to turn on your garden’s exterior hose bibs or water taps.
+As you’re preparing your garden for spring, and assuming you’re reasonably sure you’re leaving sub-zero temperatures behind, now’s the time to turn on your garden’s exterior hose bibs or water taps.

 Be sure to have the gutters and eavestroughs inspected now too.
 Cold weather sometimes causes these to crack.
 One telltale sign: icicles.
 If you or your tenant noticed lots of icicles forming around your eavestroughs, this might be an indication of damage.

 If your property uses motion sensor lighting, bulbs and batteries should now be changed.

 There’s work to do inside, too, albeit much less.

 If your unit has battery-operated smoke and carbon monoxide detectors, the general advice is to change the batteries at the same time as the clocks change each year.

 This is the time to replace HVAC filters and thoroughly clean bathroom fans.